-This workshop will be delivered via Zoom, and on CATCH-UP for 6 days on YouTube.
-There is a maximum number of tickets to this event, please book early if you are keen to attend.
+This workshop will be delivered via Zoom.
 Joining details will be sent to all delegates on Thursday 10th June after bookings close.
 Please note that by booking a ticket for this workshop, you are agreeing to our terms and conditions for Zoom events, so please read through them carefully before making your purchase.

 Schedule: 10am to 4.30pm.

-- £95 (standard ticket price before 11am on Thursday 10th June when bookings close – pick this ticket if you can afford to pay this, or if all the discounted tickets have been sold).
+Available until 11am on Thursday 10th June when bookings close.
+Pick this ticket if you can afford to pay this, or if all the discounted tickets have been sold.